cloudFPGA/Doc/README.md

 changes directly on the `Markdown` files in those repositories.
 Next, to make the changes being reflected onto the HTML pages, you can use the following automated or manual procedure.

-### 2.1 HowTo - Automated update of a cF repository documentation
+### 2.1 Automated update of a cF repository documentation

 Force a [Restart Build](https://travis.ibm.com/cloudFPGA/Doc) job on the Travis CI page.
 This is useful when you don't have any changes for the current [Organization Documentation](#documenting-the-organization) but you want update the documentation of a [specific cF repository](#documenting-the-cf-repositories).

-### 2.2 HowTo - Manual update of a cF repository documentation
+### 2.2 Manual update of a cF repository documentation

 Clone the [Doc](https://github.com/cloudFPGA/Doc) repo, create a minor commit and push it.
 This is useful when you made changes in both the [Organization Documentation](#documenting-the-organization)